The Ring (1927 film): Reception

 The film was a major success with critics; however, when it went on general release it was considered a box-office failure.

-Preservation and home video status
+Preservation and home media

 A restoration of The Ring was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, The Ring has been heavily bootlegged on home video.
+The Ring has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray, and video-on-demand services from Optimum in the UK as well as Lionsgate and Kino Lorber in the US, and many others.

-At the end of 2022, The Ring entered the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+At the end of 2022, The Ring entered the public domain in the United States.